emqx/eip/active/0033-agent-registry.md

 Upon subscription, agents immediately receive all retained Agent Cards matching the subscription pattern, providing instant discovery.

-#### 4. Broker-Managed Status Extension
+#### 4. Broker-Managed Status via MQTT User Properties

-EMQX does not auto-clean retained cards when an agent disconnects.
-Instead, it keeps the retained card and updates extension status metadata:
+EMQX does not auto-clean retained cards when an agent disconnects and does not mutate Agent Card payloads for status.

-- On accepted registration/update: status is persisted as `online`
+To expose liveness, EMQX may attach MQTT v5 User Properties when forwarding discovery messages to subscribers:

+- `a2a-status = online` when registration is accepted or agent is active
-- When agent goes offline: status is updated to `offline`
+- `a2a-status = offline` when agent is observed offline
-- When the same agent reconnects and is active again: status is updated back to `online`

-This ensures discovery remains stable while liveness is visible directly in the retained card.
+- `a2a-status-source = broker`

+This preserves stable retained discovery payloads while still exposing broker-computed liveness to subscribers.

 #### 5. Interaction Modalities (MQTT v5 Required)